kaBeech/monads-are-easy/README.md

 Having a monad means that:

-1. You have a type constructor that builds a monadic type `M (S a)` consisting of elements of type `a` in structure `S` (which may have some extra information/effects)
+1. You have a type constructor that builds a monadic type `M (S a)` for elements of type `a` in structure `S` (which may have some extra information/effects)

 2. You have a function that takes an `S a` and puts it into a monadic type `M (S a)`, AKA a type converter or return

 3. You have a function that chains together operations performed upon an `M (S a)`, AKA a combinator or bind

+4. You can use points 2 and 3 together to perform operations on just the elements or just the structure

 ## Images